rachelcarrington/rachelcarrington.github.io/_pages/about.md

   - /about.html
 ---

 I am a Senior Research Associate in Statistics at Lancaster University.
 My current research focuses on post-selection inference for changepoint models.
-Previously I have worked as a Research Fellow at the University of Nottingham, working on combining high-dimensional data from different sourcces to map urban deprivation in Tanzania.
-During my PhD, which was also at the University of Nottingham, I worked on language models and word embeddings.
+I have also worked as a Research Fellow at the University of Nottingham, on combining high-dimensional data from different sourcces to map urban deprivation in Tanzania.
+My PhD, which was also at the University of Nottingham, focused on language models and word embeddings.

 Contact: r.j.carrington (at) lancaster.ac.uk

+## Research Interests
+- Changepoints
+- Spatiotemporal data
+- Selective inference
+- High-dimensional data

 ## Recent Publications